Summer Reading

 Assignment: Students should purchase a paperback copy of the novels they choose and annotate as they read.
 Mrs. Turnbull will collect annotations the first week of school.
 Annotations should be thorough to demonstrate interaction with the work, but they need not be overly extensive.
 For help on annotating a work, download this document.

-RISING TWELFTH GRADE SUMMER READING 2023
+RISING TWELFTH GRADE SUMMER READING 2024

 Required Books

 Till We Have Faces: A Myth Retold by C. S. Lewis.
-Lewis’ last novel is a recasting of the myth of Cupid and Psyche as a fascinating tale of love, loss, skepticism, and faith, a thoughtful inquiry into the human soul.
+Lewis’s last novel is a recasting of the myth of Cupid and Psyche as a fascinating tale of love, loss, skepticism, and faith, a thoughtful inquiry into the human soul.
 Taste and see!

 Mythology: Timeless Tales of Gods and Heroes, by Edith Hamilton.
 By way of review (or introduction), students should read at least the following: